1m1-github/AbstractOS.jl/README.md

 # AbstractOS-infoOS-juliaOS-MagicOS-HumanOS
 next gen OS: speak to your OS and it will do ... anything

+an OS that learns together with a human...to become arbitrarily complex

 # UI
 human user talks to OS
 OS shows information visually or with audio